kozabrada123/PyLunaroRPC/README.md

 ## Troubleshooting and common issues:

+- `CUDA not available - defaulting to CPU.
+Note: This module is much faster with a GPU.` - The most common issue, you can install [Nvidia CUDA](https://developer.nvidia.com/cuda-toolkit) to silence this error and make LunaroRPC run much faster.
+(Side note: many people may have problems installing CUDA, try to refer to [this](https://forums.developer.nvidia.com/t/windows-10-cuda-installation-failure-solved/64389))

 - `No package .. was found` - This means one of your requirements isn't properly installed.